Joe91/fun-bots/README.md

 Welcome to the fun-bots repository.
 This is a mod for [Venice Unleashed](https://veniceunleashed.net/) to bring highly configurable and intelligent virtual bots to your Battlefield 3 server.
 [Want to see it in action?](https://play.funbots.dev)

+Do you enjoy our work?
+Support us on [Patreon](https://patreon.com/funbots)

 ### :robot: BEEP BOOP BEEP
 The AI for the bots are extremely intelligent, up for a challenge or do you like it more casual?
 Don't believe us?
 [See this video 📹](https://www.youtube.com/watch?v=pg7O2VW70ZA) or view it live on [our community server](https://play.funbots.dev)
 - Bots can walk around and shoot and attack enemy using grenades, RPGs and other weaponry.
 [Which maps are supported?](https://github.com/Joe91/fun-bots/wiki/Supported-maps) 🔫